The new React CLI tool,

 npm run build will optimize, compile, and dump the static files required to serve your application in a

 build directory.
 At this point, you’re free to host the contents of that directory wherever you like — and voila, your app is on the web.
 Please note: if your application depends on a client-side server, such as Express, this article is sadly not for you.

-Within the README of an app created with
+Within the documentation of

 create-react-app, there are a number of helpful tips for how to deploy your application with a variety of tools: Github Pages, Heroku, Surge, and so on.
 We’ll walk through how to deploy to S3 and CloudFront on AWS.

 Quickly — why deploy statically?
 I see two obvious wins:

 - Ease.
 Deploying static files requires far fewer moving parts than an app with a server.
 There’s less to set up and less to maintain.

 - Cost.
 Because there’s less to set up and maintain, the cost of deploying a static application can be dramatically cheaper.

 Deploy to S3

 - Create an account or sign in to the AWS Console: https://aws.amazon.com/